-The following packages are user-contributed and were up-to-date at the time of writing:
+The following packages are community-contributed and were up-to-date at the time of writing:

 - Ubuntu and Debian, x86_64-only (packages also exist in the official repositories but may be out of date)

 We only support the latest version of vdirsyncer, which is at the time of this writing 0.18.1.dev142+gc5f80d1.
 Please do not file bugs if you use an older version.

 Some distributions have multiple release channels.
 Debian and Fedora for example have a “stable” release channel that ships an older version of vdirsyncer.
 Those versions aren’t supported either.